zappee/sql-runner/README.md

 _[Release Note](release.md)_

 ## 1) Overview
-The SQL-Runner is a flexible command line Java tool can be used to run any SQL commands using bash script and command line.
+The SQL-Runner is a flexible command-line Java tool that can be used to run any SQL commands using bash script and command line.
 It can be used very effectively from Windows/Linux script files.

 The latest version of the tool only supports Oracle Database server, but it can support different SQL dialects as well.